ccorcos/venmo-dark-patterns/README.md

 So now I'm no longer being charged for transfering money.
 But the question is why isn't Venmo displaying the fees withing the application?
 Why aren't they confirming with you that you accept the fee when you're making a payment?
 And why aren't they pulling money out of your bank account by default, avoiding the fee entirely?

 It's hard for me to refrain from a very cynical perspective here.
 But one thing is for sure -- this design is decieving their users into paying fees that they are entirely unaware of.
-I've been using Venmo for TODO years.
-I downloaded my entire venmo history and it turns out, I've paid a total of TODO in fees that I was completely unaware of!
+I've been using Venmo for 3 years.
+I downloaded my entire venmo history and it turns out, I've paid a total of $266.42 in fees that I was completely unaware of.
+That's a steep price for a "free" app.

-The choice in design here has had HUGE consequences for me.
+The choice in design here has had huge consequences for me.
 Just check out this transaction and the amount of money was was *actually charged*.

 ![](./images/large payment.PNG)